smbadiwe/ParaMODA/MODACrossPlatform/MODA.Console/Files/ReadMe.txt

 SYSTEM REQUIREMENTS
 - Windows / Linux / OSX
-- .NET Core (download at http://dot.net)
+- .NET Core installed (download at http://dot.net)
 - dot program installed on the system, if you need to generate images of the input or query graph